barrerosaid/kitchen-systems/README.md

 One of the primary challenges in this implementation was coordinating timing across multiple intervals.
 Kitchen orders have varying freshness durations, placement rates, and pickup delays, which can interact in complex ways.

 My challenge was ensuring that all timestamps remain monotonic, preventing premature pickups or late discards, and maintaining alignment with the discard strategy required careful design and iterative tuning of the simulation logic.

+# Sample Output
+This simulation output can be seen in sample_output.txt for 4-30ms for 500ms